sammdec/punkapi/README.md

 ## Usage
 ```
-var punkapi = require('punkapi-db');
+var punkapi = require('punkapi-db')

+or

+import punkapi from 'punkapi-db'
 ```

-If you find an issue with a recipe, please feel free to submit an [issue](https://github.com/samjbmason/punkapi/issues)
+If you find an issue with a recipe, please feel free to submit an [issue](https://github.com/samjbmason/punkapi-db/issues)

 ## Libraries
 These are user contributed wrappers for the API